 In a Russian experiment SmaI, along with its metal cations, bound to the hybrid B-Z DNA substrate concocted by the Russian scientists and ceased virtually all enzymatic activity, as if it were displaying a natural affinity for the Frankensteinian genetic material.

-In the experiment’s premise, the scientists acknowledge that SmaI is a prolific killer of both DNA and RNA but they also note it displays “sensitivity to the secondary structure of the substrate.”
+In the experiment’s premise, the scientists acknowledge that SmaI is a prolific killer of both DNA and RNA but they also note it displays “sensitivity to the secondary structure of the substrate.”.

 Z-DNA was first observed in the late seventies, Z RNA was observed a few years later.
 The Z is descriptive of the molecule’s zigzag appearance on its backbone that looks so different from the smooth continuous coil seen in the far more often occurring B-DNA.

-When the base pairs of B-DNA are flipped upside down it results in the reorganization of its structure to a left handed spin.
-B-DNA and A-DNA, which is similar to B DNA but less often occurring, both have a right handed spin.
+When the base pairs of B-DNA are flipped upside down it results in the reorganization of its structure to a left-handed spin.
+B-DNA and A-DNA, which is similar to B DNA but less often occurring, both have a right-handed spin.
 The result of this reorganization is that the phosphate groups are closer together in Z-DNA producing a higher state of energy…232

 Z-DNA has been difficult for microbiologists to study because it’s not a stable feature of the double helix.
 It’s a transient structure that is occasionally induced by biological activity.
 It is believed to be involved with transcription; the first step of gene expression when a particular segment of DNA is copied into RNA which then helps synthesize, regulate, and process proteins, playing a fundamental role in the cells biological functions.233

 It has been found that three regions near the promoters of the c-Myc gene form Z-DNA when c-Myc is expressed.
 These regions, however, quickly revert to B-DNA if C-Myc transcription is switched off.
-The protein encoded by the c-Myc gene is a multifunctional nuclear phosphoprotein that plays a role in cell cycle progression, also called cell-division cycle.
+The protein encoded by the c-Myc gene is a multifunctional nuclear phosphoprotein that plays a role in cell cycle progression, also called the cell-division cycle.
 It also plays roles in apoptosis or programmed cell death and cellular transformation.

 Cellular transformation is the direct uptake and incorporation by the cell, right through its cell membrane, of exogenous genetic material from its surroundings.234 True cellular transformation only occurs naturally in bacteria…